 Leveraging our leading technology of SERDES and DisplayPort, Parade has developed a point-to-point intra panel interface for use between the Tcon and LCD source drivers.
 Known as SIPI (Scalable Intra Panel Interface), it represents the industry's first point-to-point intra panel interface with embedded clocking.
 SIPI leverages Parade's SERDES and DisplayPort expertise.
 Parade now offers SIPI interface on most Tcon products, and has also introduced SIPI-based LCD source driver products.
 Used together, these new eDP Tcon and SIPI source driver products offer a competitive solution for thin and light high-resolution notebook or tablet LCD panels.
+The next generation of SIPI 2.0 interface has introduce a fast return channel from source driver back to eDP Tcon.
+SIPI 2.0 will enable next generation high resolution LCD panels with integrated in-cell touch and stylus functions.
 With our extensive knowledge of display controllers and display drivers, Parade extends our reach to the smartphone display market through the development of integrated display driver solutions (DDIs).
 In addition, we are leveraging our in-house touch technology to offer Touch and Display Driver Integration (TDDI) for the smartphone market.